Innovation and Growth in Uganda

 “I try to remind myself that to whom much is given, much is expected.
 I try to see my position as an opportunity to serve,” Godfrey shares.
 Luke 12:49 (NIV).

 Under Godfrey’s leadership, numerous systems have been developed.
-These are systems that speficifically aim to aid the Ugandan staff in partnerships with schools.
+These are systems that specifically aim to aid the Ugandan staff in partnerships with schools.
 Perhaps most importantly, various partner organizations have come in on the implementation side of Edify’s work.
 This ultimately allows the Ugandan staff to delegate effectively and work as a well-functioning team.
 In looking for these partner organizations, Godfrey outlines the following criteria.

 “Partners should be willing to work for a common goal and be flexible in the methodology, but to arrive at the same outcome.
 Defining what success will look like together with the partners has been a great lesson.”
 Moreover, as time has passed, more definitive guidelines have developed to guide Edify Uganda’s joint operations.